Connecting people to jobs

 The project workforce is skilled, diverse and dedicated to creating a safe, efficient and accessible light rail extension.

-New economic development along the project alignment will provide employment opportunities, encourage walking and cycling, and enhance livability.
+Project construction and new development along the project route will provide employment opportunities, encourage walking and cycling, and enhance livability.

 Saving riders money